Automatic Warning System: Strowger–Hudd system

-In 1948 Hudd, now working for the LMS, equipped the London, Tilbury and Southend line, a division of the LMS, with his system.
-It was successful and British Railways developed the mechanism further by providing a visual indication in the cab of the aspect of the last signal passed.
-In 1956, the Ministry of Transport evaluated the GWR, LTS and BR systems and selected the one developed by BR as standard for Britain's railways.
-This was in response to the Harrow & Wealdstone accident in 1952.
+BR did not adopt the Strowger-Hudd system without modification; instead, the mechanism was redesigned to incorporate a visual indication in the cab that displayed the aspect of the last signal passed.
+During 1956, the Ministry of Transport evaluated the GWR, LTS and BR systems, after which it selected the one developed by BR as standard for Britain's railways.
+This move was made in response to the Harrow & Wealdstone accident in 1952.
+By mid-1959, the AWS system had been partially deployed, having become operational between Kings Cross and York, Euston and Rugby, and Edinburgh and Glasgow.

+Additional functions

+AWS was later extended to give warnings for;